307Team2/LoungeBackend/DEV_SETUP_README.md

 * Then run `ln -sfv /usr/local/opt/redis/*.plist ~/Library/LaunchAgents` so it will launch redis at login
 * Run `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.redis.plist` to load redis right away
 * Edit your `/usr/local/etc/redis.conf` file, uncommenting the file with `requirepass` and setting the password to `evanlounge`, e.g., `requirepass evanlounge`.
 Additionally, set the port line to be `port 6380`.
+* Run Redis with `redis-server /usr/local/etc/redis.conf`.
+You will need to do this each time you are working on the project.